bogzbonny/yeehaw/_TODO.md

 01. proper shutdown of other threads in terminal pane (terminal_test doesn't completely shut down).
+01. masterpty likes to die after 10 readers have been created
+     - maybe should use more slaves?
+     - needed to use spawn_blocking

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. window_test scrollable_windows seem to scroll 1 too far!

 01. make window top bar slightly lighter when it's focused

-01. masterpty likes to die after 10 readers have been created

 01. file nav test seems not to work?
      - commit 10a47dd broke it